Xayanix/OrderServiceAPI/README.md

 ## Features

-- Handles high volume traffic without becoming unresponsive (probably).
+- Handles high volume traffic without becoming unresponsive.
 - Logs each received request in the database.
 - Mocks e-mail sending service (no actual e-mails are sent).
 - Provides controllable performance for both receiving and sending data functions.